 - Existing and future capacity, safety, and operational deficiencies and opportunities along Highway 15, from south of Highway 401 to Highway 2

 - Existing and planned transit and active transportation facilities in the corridor and opportunities to improve connectivity and encourage a multi-modal transportation network

 - Existing conditions with respect to socio-economic environment, archaeology and cultural heritage, geotechnical engineering, natural environment, hydrogeology and stormwater management, and structural engineering

 - A problem and opportunity statement

-Phase 3 of the Class EA process includes the identification and evaluation of alternative design concepts for the preferred planning solution.
-A preferred design concept will be selected and the impacts of the design on the natural, social and economic environment will be identified and measures to mitigate these impacts will be recommended.
+Phase 3 of the Class EA process included the identification and evaluation of alternative design concepts for the preferred planning solution.
+A preferred design concept was selected and the impacts of the design on the natural, social and economic environment were identified and measures to mitigate these impacts were completed.

 Public Open Houses were held in June 2016 and March 2017 to review the preferred design solution and alternative design concepts.

 Phase 4 of the Class EA process is the completion of an Environmental Study Report (ESR) which summarizes the entirety of the project work in support of the preferred design concept.
 Prior to finalizing the ESR for the approval of the Ministry of Environment and Climate Change (MOECC), the recommendations of the ESR will be presented to City Council for approval to proceed with Notice of Project Completion and submission to MOECC.

 The final recommendations of this Study are scheduled to be presented to City Council by end 2019.